edusouzaxx/english-public/02-Questions-to-be-answered.md

 > A friend who works at Redhat in another country told me a few days ago that they consider this environment, one of the most mature in the world.

 > On the other hand, the company has the government as its majority shareholder, and therefore, political factors can influence careers, especially at higher levels.

-And, this is why I'm now exploring new market opportunities.
+> And that's why I decided to look for new opportunities in the market even giving up the stability that this job offers.

 > And I feel comfortable with that, because I've always been concerned with training people to replace me.

-This allowed me to advance in my career or move to new opportunities while ensuring minimal disruption for the team and the company.repared to cover my role."
+> This allowed me to advance in my career or move to new opportunities ,ensuring minimal impact for the team and for the company.

+> "My managers, collegues, see my leaving as a loss, but, as friends, they are supporting me with this decision and opportunity
+> And this support has been important to me.

-> I believe this specific opportunity with J Safra Sarasin, aligns with my current career aspirations.
-Beyond that, I see it as a chance to build a brighter future for my family, especially my daughters, in a new environment.
+> I believe this opportunity with J Safra Sarasin, aligns with my current career aspirations.

-> "While my managers see my leaving as a loss for the team, as friends, they fully support this decision and opportunity.
-Their support is very important to me."
+> And better than that, I see it as a chance to change my family's future for the better.

 ---